eclipse-glsp/glsp-examples/project-templates/java-emf-theia/README.md

 -   `Launch TaskList Theia Backend (Embedded GLSP Server)`<br>
     This config launches the Theia browser backend application and will start the GLSP server as embedded process which means you won't be able to debug the GLSP Server source code.
     Breakpoints in the source files of the `glsp-client/**/node` directories will be picked up.
+-   `Launch TaskList Theia backed with external GLSP Server`<br>
+    This is a convenience compound config that launches both the TaskList Theia backend in external server mode and the TaskList GLSP server process.
+Enables debugging of both the glsp-client and glsp-server code simultaneously.
 -   `Launch Theia Frontend`<br>
     Launches a Google chrome instance, opens the Theia browser application at `http://localhost:3000` and will automatically open an example workspace that contains a `example.tasklist` file.
     Double-click the file in the `Explorer` to open it with the `Tasklist Diagram Editor`.